peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The greatest common divisor of this integer and the given integer.
+The greatest common divisor of this integer and the specified integer.

 <b>Exceptions:</b>